leihs/ansible-phusion-passenger/README.md

 # ansible-phusion-passenger

-Turns any Debian GNU/Linux 7.x (wheezy) server into a Rails server using Phusion Passenger.
+Turns any Debian GNU/Linux 8.1 (jessie) server into a Rails server using Phusion Passenger.

 Just add this role to any server you want to pimp like that.
 It doesn't do much, just: